tomjoht/documenting-apis/_docs/Documenting Non-Reference Content/docapis_doc_response_codes.md

 section: docnonref
 ---

-## Response codes let you know the status of the request

 Remember when we submitted the cURL call back in <a href="docapis_make_curl_call.html">an earlier lesson</a>?
 We submitted a cURL call and specified that we wanted to see the response headers (`--include` or `-i`):

 ```bash